-Mr. Barak Bar-Hen, the Company's Chief Executive Officer (co-ceo) and Chief Operating Officer was entitled to a total remuneration of €1,585 thousand, of which €1 million was in bonus for former periods.
+Mr. Barak Bar-Hen, the Company's Chief Executive Officer (Co-CEO) and Chief Operating Officer, was entitled to a total remuneration of $\in 1,525$ thousand, of which $\in 750$ thousand was in bonus.

-Mr. Eyal Ben David, the Company's Chief Financial Officer, was entitled to a total remuneration of €2,151 thousand, of which €1,632 thousand was in the form of share incentives.
+Mr. Eyal Ben David, the Company's Chief Financial Officer, was entitled to a total remuneration of €2,310 thousand, of which €1,540 thousand was in the form of long-term share incentives.

-Mr. Oschrie Massatschi, the Company's Chief Capital Markets Officer, was entitled to a total remuneration of €573 thousand, of which €81 thousand was in the form of share incentives.
+Mr. Oschrie Massatschi, the Company's Chief Capital Markets Officer, was entitled to a total remuneration of €610 thousand, of which €87 thousand was in the form of long-term share incentives.